MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Introduction

 When the thermal environment can be described as a continuous set of harmonic oscillators characterized by a spectral density, a variety of formally exact methods exist, but are still plagued by high-order computational scaling with the number of molecules.
-One of the earliest, and still most general, approaches is the Quasi-Adiabatic Path Integral (QUAPI) method that uses a transfer tensor technique to achieve linear scaling in propagation time while maintaining an $\mathcal{O}(n^{2L+2})$ scaling with the number of pigments (n), where L is the number of time steps before the bath memory decays. \cite{makri1995tensor1,makri1995tensor2,kundu2023pathsum} A similar method, the Hierarchical Equations of Motion (HEOM), uses an exponential decomposition of the bath correlation function to write a Markovian time-evolution equation for a collection of auxiliary density matrices to track the influence of bath memory with overall scaling of $\mathcal{O}(n^{2 k_{\textrm{max}}})$ where $k_{\textrm{max}}$ is a convergence parameter that scales with the memory time of the bath.\cite{Tanimura_HEOM_Original,TanimuraNumericallyExactApproach2020} The Hierarchy of Pure States (HOPS) provides a stochastic set of hierarchical equations with a reduced scaling ($\mathcal{O}(n^{ k_{\textrm{max}}})$) due to the propagation of wave functions instead of density matrices. \cite{HOPS} The Time Evolving Density operator with Orthogonal Polynomials Algorithm (TEDOPA) re-casts the harmonic oscillator environment of each site into a semi-infinite chain of coupled harmonic oscillators that are time-evolved using a time-dependent density matrix renormalization group approach (TD-DMRG).\cite{Chin_TEDOPA_Original_2010} Each of these algorithms leverages the finite extent of bath memory time to truncate the formally exponential scaling with system size, but the residual scaling remains computationally challenging for all but the smallest molecular aggregates.
+One of the earliest, and still most general, approaches is the Quasi-Adiabatic Path Integral (QUAPI) method that uses a transfer tensor technique to achieve linear scaling in propagation time while maintaining an $\mathcal{O}(n^{2L+2})$ scaling with the number of pigments (n), where L is the number of time steps before the bath memory decays. \cite{makri1995tensor1,makri1995tensor2,kundu2023pathsum} A similar method, the Hierarchical Equations of Motion (HEOM), uses an exponential decomposition of the bath correlation function to write a Markovian time-evolution equation for a collection of auxiliary density matrices to track the influence of bath memory with overall scaling of $\mathcal{O}(n^{2 k_{\textrm{max}}})$, where $k_{\textrm{max}}$ is a convergence parameter that scales with the memory time of the bath.\cite{Tanimura_HEOM_Original,TanimuraNumericallyExactApproach2020} The Hierarchy of Pure States (HOPS) provides a stochastic set of hierarchical equations with a reduced scaling ($\mathcal{O}(n^{ k_{\textrm{max}}})$) due to the propagation of wave functions instead of density matrices. \cite{HOPS} The Time Evolving Density operator with Orthogonal Polynomials Algorithm (TEDOPA) re-casts the harmonic oscillator environment of each site into a semi-infinite chain of coupled harmonic oscillators that are time-evolved using a time-dependent density matrix renormalization group approach (TD-DMRG).\cite{Chin_TEDOPA_Original_2010}